wmcbrine/PDCurses/wincon/README.md

         make -f makefilename

-  (For Watcom, use "wmake" instead of "make"; for MSVC, "nmake".)
-You'll get the libraries (pdcurses.lib or .a, depending on your compiler), the demos (*.exe), and a lot of object files.
+  (For Watcom, use "wmake" instead of "make"; for MSVC, "nmake"; for MinGW, "mingw32-make".)
+You'll get the library (pdcurses.lib or .a, depending on your compiler) and a lot of object files.

   You can also give the optional parameter "WIDE=Y", to build the library with wide-character (Unicode) support: